Responding to Needs in Family Medicine

 Prominent organizations including the Council on Graduate Medical Education (COGME), Macy Foundation and the AAMC have called for better alignment between medical training and the healthcare needs of our nation.
 Studies have established that the health of the population is improved when the nation's medical workforce consists of at least 50% primary care physicians.

 The program is a member of the Consortium of Medical Schools with Accelerated Pathway Programs, funded by the Josiah Macy Jr. Foundation.

-- To accelerate training, allowing students to earn a medical degree in three years
+- Accelerate training, allowing students to earn a medical degree in three years.

-- To integrate learning by offering longitudinal integrated clerkships (LIC) in the place of traditional block clerkships
+- Integrate learning by offering longitudinal integrated clerkships (LIC) in the place of traditional block clerkships.

-- To advance national healthcare initiatives by supporting student interest in family medicine.
+- Advancing national healthcare initiatives by supporting student interest in Family Medicine.

 The accelerated program was launched in 2014.
 Read more about one student's experience in this July 2016 Penn State Medicine article.
 You can also read more about the program in an article co-authored by Dr. Leong in Maryland Medicine, Vol. 17, Issue 1.
 You can also view a curated selection of literature about accelerated programs.

 The Family Medicine Accelerated Program at Penn State (FM-APPS) curriculum isn’t just accelerated — it’s designed to maximize efficiency through learning that is built on prior knowledge and skills.

 As an FM-APPS student, you’ll be expected to meet all educational program objectives and graduation requirements of the regular MD curriculum.

 The methods for assessment will also be the same as those for traditional medical students.
 However, because it is an accelerated program, vacations will be reduced.